 Ex-Boeing CEO To Meet With Whistleblower Over Safety Allegations

-Former Boeing CEO Dave Calhoun is scheduled to meet one-on-one with whistleblower Sam Mohawk, who has raised concerns about safety issues and production practices at the company, according to Newsweek….
+• Former Boeing CEO Dave Calhoun is scheduled to meet one-on-one with whistleblower Sam Mohawk in mid-September to address safety and production concerns.

 Former Boeing CEO Dave Calhoun is scheduled to meet one-on-one with whistleblower Sam Mohawk, who has raised concerns about safety issues and production practices at the company, according to Newsweek.